309thEDDGE/opal-helm/README.md

 This process can take several minutes depeneding on different variables.
 Opening a watch list for the pods can be helpful in this step:
 >$watch kubectl get pods -A

+In order for the product to work properly you will also need to run a minikube tunnel.
+Open a new browser and run the following command:

+> minikube tunnel

 After the status of all opal pods are running and the keycloak-setup pod is complete, open a browser to access the services.

 ### Patching argoCD